sugarfig/p5-template/README.md

 Layers can help create a sense of complexity!
 To do so, comment out the `background()` function in your `draw()` function.
 This will prevent the screen from being covered by the background color each frame.

-#### Q: Is your brush a tool for the user to create art, or is the brush a work of art in itself?
+#### Q: Is my brush a tool for the user to create art, or is the brush a work of art in itself?

 🤯